-The innate and adaptive immune responses are the same ones that your body deploys to fight all kinds of viruses (the flu, measles, etc, etc).
-And for a large share of COVID-19 cases, this is enough to deal with the virus.
-This is especially true if the virus is contained to the upper respiratory tract (causing symptoms such as sore throat, cough, fever, etc.) You’ll get mild symptoms, the antibodies will fight the virus, you’ll feel kind of crummy (or maybe not — a large share of infections are asymptomatic) and then it will be over.
+The innate and adaptive immune responses are the same ones that your body deploys to fight all kinds of viruses (the flu, measles, etc).
+And for a large share of COVID cases, this is enough to deal with the virus.
+This is especially true if the virus is contained to the upper respiratory tract (causing symptoms such as sore throat, cough, fever, etc.) You’ll get mild symptoms, the antibodies will fight the virus, you’ll feel kind of crummy (or maybe not — a large share of infections are asymptomatic or very mild) and then it will be over.

-It is important to be clear: the vast majority of COVID-19 cases are mild or moderate.
-Initial estimates from China suggested at least 80% were mild.
-When we look at kids (again, from China) it looks like over 90% have mild, moderate or asymptomatic cases.
+It is important to be clear: The vast majority of COVID cases are mild or moderate.
+Initial estimates from China suggested at least 80 percent were mild.
+When we look at kids, only about 2 percent of children diagnosed with COVID in the US have required hospitalization.
 A variety of data — from pregnant women, cruise ships and so on — point to a very large share of cases being totally asymptomatic.

 Once you recover from the virus, your adaptive immune system retains a memory of infection that protects you from becoming infected again for some time.
 This memory includes some antibodies and antibody-producing cells.
 If you want to know more about how immunity works and how long it may last, head over to our immunity explainer.